top of page

 • NOR affords families more time to grieve and honor their loved one in a therapeutic way.
 Additionally, NOR is a sustainable option that can help benefit the earth, making it a choice that aligns with religious, cultural, personal and environmental values.

-• The entire process typically takes about 30 to 90 days.
+• The reduction process typically takes about 90 to 120 days, with an additional 30 to 45 days for soil testing.
 After this period, the remains have been transformed into soil that is safe and beneficial for use in gardens or natural landscapes.

 • The soil can be returned to the family to use as they wish, such as in a garden or to nourish plants.
 Alternatively, families can choose to donate the soil to conservation efforts or natural restoration projects.